brennanwalters/E-Commerce_Sentiment_Analysis/README.md

 # Classification Models

-**Goal** - use sentiment score to classify customer reviews as positive recommendations or negative recommendations
+**Goal** - use sentiment score of the customer review to predict whether or not that customer would recommend others to buy the product

 **Evaluation**
-* Accuracy
+* Accuracy - a ratio of correctly predicted observation to the total observations
-* Precision - The precision of a class defines how trustable is the result when the model answers that a point belongs to that class.
+* Precision - the ratio of correctly predicted positive observations to the total predicted positive observations
-* Recall - The recall of a class expresses how well the model is able to detect that class.
+* Recall - the ratio of correctly predicted positive observations to the all observations in actual class

 ## Logistic Regression